scottgriv/scottgriv/README.md

 # Hi, I'm Scott aka Griv 👋

 I'm a Software Engineer who is passionate about learning and creating new technologies.
 I'm constantly learning new languages, frameworks, and approaches.
 I enjoy traversing across multiple disciplines and fields to come up with creative solutions with my projects.
-I'm also passionate about helping people on Stack Overflow, contributing to the Open Source community here on GitHub, and teaching people about technology around the Web.
+I'm also passionate about helping people on Stack Overflow, contributing to the open source community here on GitHub, and teaching people about technology around the Web.

 <h3 align="left"><b>Feel free to reach out to me:</b></h3>
 <p align="left">